-General properties - name, description, folder, tags
+General properties - name, description, folder, tags] General properties - name, description, folder, tags

 On the General Properties tab you can change the pool's name and description, place it in a folder, and manage its tags.

 - To change the pool name, enter a new name in the Name box. - To change its description, enter new text in the Description box. - To add the pool to a folder or to move it to a different folder, select Change in the Folder box.
 Choose a folder.
 For more information, see Using folders. - To tag and untag the pool and to create and delete tags, see Using tags.